-On the First Ascent Web site, Gerry Moffat, head of production for the team, films daily dispatches and uses his MacBook Pro to transfer and edit the data.
+First Ascent Web site, Gerry Moffat, head of production for the team, films daily dispatches and uses his MacBook Pro to transfer and edit the data.
 All of the footage is shot on a solid state cards on the mountain.

 “It’s then put into the trusty MacBook Pro,” Moffat said in a video on the Web site.
 “These have been functioning superbly all the way up—we’re at about 21,000 feet.”

 After the footage has been backed up, the card goes to one of the sherpas who takes it to the base camp for editing.
 The video editor, Tom, then makes another backup of the data and begins editing the footage for public viewing.

 The relevant clips are imported into Final Cut Pro, Apple’s professional video application.
 Music is added, the video is edited and the dispatch is ready to be encoded for the Internet.
 The files are uploaded via satellite connection to an FTP server in the U.S. and posted to the Internet.

 Documenting the journey is not the only reason to carry Apple gear on Everest.
 Each climber has an entertainment pack that they carry for rest periods.
 Many of them chose to bring their iPods.

 During a rest day, some of the climbers give us a glimpse of what they take with them to pass the time.

 “This is what’s turning out to be the best entertainment on this trip—my iPod touch,” one of the climbers said.